The Open University since 2006

 The Great British YearThe definitive portrait of the spectacular nature of the country over the course of one year.
 Read more: The Great British Year

 Take the photographic memory testCan you capture scenes just by looking at them?
 Find out with our photographic memory test.
 Launch now: Take the photographic memory test

 Water is a natural resource that is vital for human survival and health, although only a tiny fraction of the Earth's supply is available to humans and terrestrial animals.
-In this unit we look at threats, such as pollution, to water's capacity to support life around the world.
+In this free course, Water and human health, we look at threats, such as pollution, to water's capacity to support life around the world.

 - Current section: Introduction

 - 2 The global water cycle

 - 3 The distribution of water and its use by people